cuteday/KiRaRay/common/doc/coding.md

 #### Macros

-There will be a `KRR_DEBUG_BUILD` macro defined for all code files.
+For debug build, there will be a `KRR_DEBUG_BUILD` macro defined for all code files.
 See cmake file for detail.